pehringer/arr/README.md

 # arr - Array
-Tired of writing the same old allocation and reallocation code whenever you want a dynamic array in C?
+Tired of writing the same old allocation and reallocation code whenever you want to resize arrays in C?
-Sick of having a separate variable to keep track of your array's length?
+Sick of having separate variables to keep track of your array's length?
-This library offers simple dynamic arrays that are:
+This library offers arrays that are:
 - Easy to use  (library only has five functions)
   + [```void* arr_Init(size_t len, size_t size)```](#void-arr_initsize_t-len-size_t-size)
   + [```void arr_Free(void *arr)```](#void-arr_freevoid-arr)